Booking.com: best prices

-Rovereto is 20 km south of Trento, in the southern part of the Trentino-Alto Adige region of Italy.
+The town of Rovereto is 20 kilometres south of Trento, in the southern part of the Trentino-Alto Adige region of Italy.
 The town is overlooked by a castle, the main highlight of your visit to Rovereto, and also has a pleasant town centre to explore, since Rovereto still retains many parts dating back to the Middle Ages and the 19th century.

 History of Rovereto

 Your visit will be enhanced by some background knowledge of Rovereto's long history, which dates back to the time of the Ancient Romans.
 It was during the Roman Age, in the place where the castle now stands, that a Roman outpost was established to control the road that led to the Brenner and the important trade route from Central Europe to the Mediterranean Sea.

 Later, in the Middle Ages, the Castle was a fiefdom belonging to the great Lords from Lizzana who ruled the surrounding territory.
 An important turning point in the history of Rovereto began with the Venetian Dominion in 1411, because the city, in addition to be an important military base, was transformed into a centre of commerce.

 The modern history of Rovereto also begins around its castle, which medieval documents refer to as a fortified city.
 The castle was developed by the Venetians in the 15th century because it was a strategic point for the control of the Leno and Adige river Valleys.
 Around 1510, Rovereto became a dominion of the Habsburgs.